 By invitation, has taught and run teachers' workshops, and danced in demonstration teams in Canada, New Zealand, Scotland and elsewhere in Australia, and has successfully tutored dancers for the RSCDS Prelim Pass and the full Teacher's Certificate.

-RSCDS Assessor for Medal Tests for Young Dancers since 2004.
+Appointed RSCDS Assessor for Medal Tests for Young Dancers in 2004.

 Began SCD at school (taught by Scottish teachers at boarding school) in Papua New Guinea in 1964.